Board of Directors

 Independent Director and Audit Committee Chair

-M. Shân Atkins, NACD.DC and ICD.D. is a business executive with extensive experience in retail strategy and operations, consumer goods, food distribution, accounting and finance, and private investment.
-She has been a director of SpartanNash since 2013 and was a director of Spartan Stores from 2003 until the merger with Nash Finch.
-She presently chairs the Audit Committee of SpartanNash and formerly chaired the Audit Committee of Spartan Stores.
+M. Shân Atkins, NACD.DC and ICD.D is a business executive with extensive experience in retail strategy and operations, consumer goods, food distribution, accounting and finance, and private investment.
+She has been a director of SpartanNash since 2013.
+She presently chairs the Audit Committee of SpartanNash, and also serves on the Company’s Compensation Committee.

-In her service as an independent director, Atkins has served on 10 North American public company boards, including SunOpta, Inc., a manufacturer of natural and organic beverages and snacks, where she chaired both the Audit and Compensation Committees; LSC Communications, a provider of print and digital services; True Value Hardware, a leading hardware wholesaler where she served as Chair of the Audit Committee; The Pep Boys — Manny, Moe and Jack, an auto parts and service retailer, where she served terms as both Audit Committee chair and Compensation Committee chair; Shoppers Drug Mart, Canada’s leading drugstore retailer, where she chaired the Audit Committee; and Tim Hortons, Inc., Canada’s leading quick serve restaurant chain, where she served as a director until its sale to Burger King/3G.
+Her prior experience includes serving as a director of SpartanNash Stores, Inc. (NASDAQ), from 2003 until the merger with Nash Finch Company in 2013, where she served a term as chair of the Audit Committee; SunOpta, Inc. (NASDAQ), a manufacturer of natural and organic beverages and snacks, from 2014 to 2019, where she chaired both the Audit and Compensation Committees; LSC Communications (NYSE), a provider of print and digital services, where she served as a director from 2016 to 2021; The Pep Boys — Manny, Moe and Jack (NYSE), an auto parts and service retailer, from 2004 to 2015, where she served terms as both Audit Committee chair and Compensation Committee chair; Shoppers Drug Mart, Canada’s leading drugstore retailer, from 2005 to 2012, where she served a term as chair of the Audit Committee; and Tim Hortons, Inc. (NYSE), Canada’s leading quick serve restaurant chain, where she served as a director from 2007 until its sale to Burger King/3G in 2014.
+Ms. Atkins also served on the board of True Value Hardware, a leading hardware wholesaler where she served as Chair of the Audit Committee, from 2010 to 2018.

-Atkins is a former partner in the global consumer and retail practice at Bain & Company, the major international consulting firm.
+Ms. Atkins is a former partner in the global consumer and retail practice at Bain & Company, the major international consulting firm.
 At Bain, she spent 13 years serving clients in a variety of consumer goods categories (food, health and beauty, household products, apparel and footwear) and retailers of various types including supermarkets, chain drug stores, mass merchants and specialty retailers.
 In her executive career she spent five years with Sears Roebuck & Company in a variety of senior roles, including general management responsibility for a $2.3 billion hardlines business which she led to record results, and running foreign sourcing for both Sears Roebuck (USA) and Sears Canada through a network of overseas sourcing offices and staff.

 Julien R. Mininberg